What is the SCRA?

 The SCRA Board

-Doug resides in the City of Smyrna with his wife Della and his two daughters.
-He is a member of the Cobb Chamber of Commerce, Smyrna First United Methodist Church, and Cobb County Democratic Party.
+Dr. Wyche currently resides in Mableton with her husband Timothy Wyche and their five daughters.
+She is a member of the Cobb Chamber of Commerce and the Cobb County Democratic Party.

 Board Member, Edrick Harris